 Then, when you’re about to buy something tell the cashier “I have my own bag.”
-This simple strategy saves so many pointless plastic bags from being used.
+This simple strategy saves so many plastic bags from being used.
 I use these reusable bags made from canvas.

 2. Get a water canteen

-Plastic water bottles create more plastic waste, and as we know, plastic is not biodegradable.
-Furthermore, as documented in the amazing film Flow, water companies are going into third world countries and creating dams, thereby cutting off the indigenous communities’ access to clean health water and causing illness and death as a result.
+Plastic water bottles create more plastic waste, and plastic is not biodegradable.
+And as documented in the amazing film Flow, water companies are going into third world countries and creating dams, thereby cutting off the indigenous communities’ access to clean health water and causing illness and death as a result.
 Access to clean, healthy water should be a basic human right.
 As a society, I think we need to be more cognizant about dwindling water resources for the sake of such indigenous communities but also for our own children and grandchildren who could potentially have less access to it if we continue being so careless.

 1. Adopt a plant-based diet